 It’s actually not good for their health.
 For a few reasons.
 Heating an enclosed space, like a chicken house, promotes condensation.
 If it’s an insulated chicken house, this problem is more pronounced.
 Chickens are very sensitive to dampness, especially in cold weather.
 The extra humidity in an enclosed space can make them more prone to disease, and their combs more vulnerable to frostbite.
 Having a heat lamp also makes them more likely to huddle around it, which means they’re getting less exercise and are eating less – two of the most effective natural mechanisms a chicken’s physiology has for maintaining body heat in cold temperatures.

 A heat lamp creates unnecessary dependence on supplemental heat, making them vulnerable to sudden change in temperature if for any reason lamp goes out.
 Chickens get sick so quickly – they’re much less hardy than ducks when it comes to sudden temperature changes.
 Living in an unseasonably warm chicken coop, followed by a sudden cold snap if the electricity fails or a bulb goes out, has led to the unfortunate early demise of many a chicken.
 They’re a fire hazard.
 I know.
 I just said it wasn’t the only reason, not that it wasn’t a good one.
 It’s a pretty great reason, actually.
 You don’t think a coop or barn fire can possibly happen to you.
 You’ve mounted your lamp very securely, you conscientiously keep it clean and free of dust, you make sure there’s no loose straw or shavings nearby.
 You just don’t believe it can happen to you.
 But neither did the families who suffered through these Thanksgiving Day coop fires , or this family who lost most of their birds (but click here for a sweet video of paramedics giving a surviving rooster oxygen!)
-There’s also this fire in Michigan, and then this one , this one, and this one, all from just within the last month.
+There’s also this fire in Michigan, as well as this one, and this one, all from just within the last month.
 The danger is so very real, my friends, and much more common than I realized until I started doing a little research.
 They don’t need it.
 If your chickens are silkies, or a similarly sensitive breed, or you live in Alaska, then we can talk – you’re in different territory there, and you’re going to want a more permanently insulated and safely-heated solution for your feathered friends.
 But for most backyard chickens, supplemental heat is truly unnecessary, when their needs are well provided for.
 These are some measures that we do take, to make sure our girls (and their faithful rooster, Ragnar), stay hale and hearty all season long:

 - We use the deep litter method.
 A quick google search will bring up more information than you can possibly read about this – but I think Leigh over at Natural Chicken Keeping does a great (and concise!) job of describing the method here.
 Do keep in mind that this isn’t a “fix it and forget it” kind of setup.
 Like a garden, that wonderful deep layer you’re building in the bottom of your coop takes tending.
 Don’t let it get stale, damp, and dank.
 Faithfully keep stirring it up and adding to it as needed.